bakatrouble/django-simple-user/README.rst

 Usage
 -----

 If you are like me, you might have found yourself extending ``django.contrib.auth.base_user.AbstractBaseUser`` just to remove the ``first_name`` and ``last_name`` fields from your final User model.
 I was tired of doing that and I created this package.
 It defines an abstract User model without those fields so that you can just inherit from it to create your User model.
-It is as simple as doing this:
+Let's suppose you have a ``users`` app with a ``models.py`` file containing the following:

 ::